-Potential ways to address low enrollment in trials through behavioral economics include more effective information provision, different ways of presenting choices (choice architecture), and monetary or non-monetary incentives.
+Potential ways to address low enrollment in trials through behavioral economics include more effective information provision, different ways of presenting choices (choice architecture), and monetary or nonmonetary incentives.
 A taxonomy of such approaches can be found in: Van Epps EM, Volpp KG, Halpern SD.
 A nudge toward participation: Improving clinical trial enrollment with behavioral economics.
 Science Translational Medicine 2016; 8: 348fs13.
 This taxonomy is far from exhaustive, but rather highlights some possibilities among many for surmounting the public health threats of under enrollment and selective enrollment in clinical trials.
-Similar strategies may be useful for surmounting the threats to internal and external validity that arise from suboptimal retention rates in RCTs.
-However, achieving these goals requires experimental evaluations to determine which strategies are most effective, and which engender the fewest unintended consequences, such as undue or unjust inducement.
-This pilot program seeks to help UPENN investigators develop strategies to increase the efficiency of enrollment and retention in randomized trials of clinical or behavioral interventions.
+However, achieving this goal requires experimental evaluations to determine which strategies are most effective, and which engender the fewest unintended consequences, such as undue or unjust inducement.
+The goal of this pilot program is to help investigators at UPENN develop more successful strategies to increase the efficiency of clinical trial enrollment and retention across a range of different types of interventions.